Hakim Ziyech: Twente

-On 18 August 2014, Ziyech joined Twente for €3.5m, signing on a three-year contract and taking the number 10 shirt.
+On 18 August 2014, Ziyech joined Twente for 3.5m euros, signing on a three-year contract and taking the number 10 shirt.
 On 5 October, Ziyech scored once and provided an assist in a 2–2 draw with AZ Alkmaar.
 On 6 March 2015, Ziyech scored twice in a 2–2 draw with Willem II.
 On 10 May, he provided three assists in a 3–0 home win over Dordrecht.
 On 17 May, Ziyech scored twice and provided an assist in a 3–1 away win over his former club Heerenveen.
 Ziyech finished the season with 11 goals and 15 assists in the Eredivisie.
 For the 2015–16 season, Ziyech was selected as captain of the club; however, he was stripped of the captaincy in early January 2016, after he made disrespectful comments against the club and publicly requesting a transfer.
 The 2015–16 season was the most prolific season in Ziyech's career, as he scored 17 goals and provided 10 assist in the Eredivisie.